Magnetic Resonance Imaging (MRI) and malignancy detection

-MRI is very sensitive for detecting invasive carcinoma, usually very close to 100% in fact.
-DCIS is detected with a sensitivity range of 40-100%, even when the lesions are not detectable from the mammography X-ray, or physical examination.
+The MRI scan is very sensitive for detecting invasive carcinoma, usually very close to 100% in fact.
+For Ductal Carcinoma In-Situ (DCIS) , the MRI scan sensitivity range is 40% to 100%.
+This holds true even when the breast lesion is not detectable using other imaging methods such as mammogram, X-ray or physical examination.

-With MRI using an injected contrast agent, cancers become brighter and more easy to diagnose, which is an advantage that MRI has over mammography and ultrasound.
+With MRI using an injected contrast agent, cancers become brighter and more easy to diagnose.
+This is an advantage that MRI has over both mammography and ultrasound.

 This page is getting pretty old, but still very useful.
 However, I just want to let you know that I have created a newer page with more up-to-date information on MRI and Malignancy Detection.

 The features of a malignant breast condition on MRI scan are often to do with the outer irregular borders of a lesion.
 Indeed, malignant lesions commonly feature irregular or spiculated borders or rim-enhancement on the periphery of the lesion.

 On the other hand, features which suggest a more benign condition might be a mass with:-